Edward Cockey: 19th century expansion

 By 1851 the company was employing 76 men and boys in the Palmer Street foundry, behind 10–15 Bath Street, as Edward Cockey & Sons.
 The company extended its work into iron foundry of all kinds: fences, gates, stairs, balustrades, boilers, valves, steam engines, roofs, gasometers.
 The firm made mileposts for the Salisbury to Shaftesbury road.
 As a growing company it supported the Gas Institute's contribution to the Great Exhibition of 1851.
 The gas works at Welshmill were serviced after 1854 by a railway siding for coal delivery, installed on the North Somerset Railway.
 They took out patents for some of their products: a cheese press (1853) and fluid regulators for gas production (1857), which were still in use well into the 20th century.

 After his death in 1860, two of his sons, Henry and Christopher Francis continued the management of the family business.
 In 1861 it was exhibiting agricultural equipment at the Royal Agricultural Exhibition in Leeds.
 In 1865, the firm was empowered to manufacture coke for sale.
 Gas pipe installation in Frome was not without its dangers.
 On the evening of 14 May 1871 a tremendous explosion took place next to the Ship at 6 Christchurch Street West: a 20 yard stretch of paving stones were torn up, a water closet exploded and two boys walking past were thrown into the air.
 Others nearby were knocked to the ground, but no one was seriously injured.
 It seems a newly installed gas pipe had leaked into the town drains.
 In 1874 a newspaper report recorded:The construction of a large gasholder for the Portsea Gas Co.
 The monster will be 162 feet in diameter & when fully extended, 54½ feet in height.
 It will hold about 1,100,000 cubic feet of gas, or about 14 times the contents of the biggest gasholder of the Frome Gas Co.
 The weight will be more than 300 tons & this great weight will float up & down in a tank of water on a bed of gas……..the rivets used in putting the parts together will exceed 14 tons in weight.
 The whole weight of iron will be between 700 & 800 tons.

-In 1883 it produced the ornate castings for the structure of the Victorian Gallery of Dorset County Museum.
+In 1883 it produced the ornate castings for the structure of the Victorian Gallery of the Dorset County Museum.
 One unusual requirement in 1886 was to lay pipes in the town to supply a gas balloon for George Sanger’s circus.